salesforce-ux/slds-linter/packages/cli/README.md

 ## Extensions

 To enhance your linting and error analysis experience, we recommend that you install these VS Code extensions.
-These extensions significantly improve your development workflow and make it easier to navigate and address linting issues.
+This extension significantly improves your development workflow and makes it easier to navigate and address linting issues.

 - *[ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)*:  Essential for JavaScript, TypeScript, HTML, CMP, and CSS linting.
-It checks your code and highlights any violations of the ESLint rules with squiggly lines to show you what to fix.
+It checks your code and highlights any violations of the ESLint rules with squiggly lines.

 ## Best Practices